 Publication’s list at:

-Denise NAVIA (denise.navia<remove-this-part>@embrapa<remove-this-part>.br) is a Researcher at EMBRAPA Recursos Genéticos e Biotecnologia in Brasilia, Brazil.
-Her activities focus on prevention and management of invasive pests.
-With this purpose she has worked on systematics of phytophagous mites, integrating morphological and molecular tools to ensure accurate identification of quarantine mites as well as of introduced species in the country.
+Denise NAVIA (denise.navia<remove-this-part>@inrae<remove-this-part>.fr) is a Research Director at Centre de Biologie pour la Gestion des Populations (CBGP), Institut National de Recherche pour l'Agriculture, l'Alimentation et l'Environnement (INRAE), Montpellier, France.
+Her activities focus on prevention and management of mite pests.
+She has worked on systematics of phytophagous mites, integrating morphological and molecular tools to ensure accurate identification of mites.
 Main research experience is on Eriophyoidea, Tenuipalpidae and Tetranychidae mites.
-She has worked on projects involving invasive mite pests in Brazil, including bioecological and population dynamic studies and prediction of establishment.
-Along the last years has expanded her research lines toward molecular and morphometric characterization of predatory mites in the Phytoseiidae family with the purpose of supporting projects on biological control of invasive mite pests.
+She has also worked on projects involving bioecology and population dynamic studies and prediction of establishment of invasive mites.
+In recent years has expanded her research lines toward predatory mites in the Phytoseiidae family and its trophic interactions, including the development of molecular methodologies to support projects on biological control.

 Eric PALEVSKY palevsky<remove-this-part>firstname.lastname@example.org<remove-this-part>.il) is a researcher in the Department of Entomology at the Newe-Ya’ar Research Center of the Agricultural Research Organization, The Ministry of Agriculture, Israel (http://www.agri.gov.il/departments/13.aspx).
 He did his undergraduate and graduate studies at the Hebrew University of Jerusalem (HUJI) graduating in 1997 and his Post-Docs in Oregon USA on IPM in orchards and at HUJI on spider mite control in date palms in the Southern Arava Desert of Israel.
 His national and international research activities are focused on the integrated control of plant feeding mites, conservational biological control in outdoor systems using acarine predators, food provisioning for the enhancement of acarine bio-control agents in protected crops and acarine-fungal pathogen-plant interactions (http://www.agri.gov.il/en/people/723.aspx).
 He established and served as the convener of the International Organization of Biological Control "Integrated Control of Mite Pests" Working Group from 2007-2017.
 His current research on soil food webs is focused on the utilization of free living non parasitic nematodes to enhance the conservation biological of soil pests afforded by soil predatory mites.